Three international students having a conversation in a computer lab

 Admissions overview

 Barrett offers two enrollment options, Lower Division and Upper Division.
-Both opportunities integrate into any undergraduate degree program across ASU’s four metropolitan Phoenix, AZ campuses - Downtown, Polytechnic, Tempe, and West.
+Both opportunities integrate into any undergraduate degree program across ASU’s four metropolitan Phoenix, AZ campuses - Downtown Phoenix, Polytechnic, Tempe and West Valley.

 Barrett Online